 Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
 However, Sylvan’s study skills program in the Charlotte region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
 We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
 Contact us today to discover how our knowledgeable tutors in the Charlotte region can help your child realize his or goals and take on increasing workloads with confidence.

 Our Proven Approach

 While you may help your child figure out a math problem or proofread an English essay from time to time, teaching him or her successful study habits and strategies is not always so simple.
 Our tutors in the Charlotte region use a wide range of study tactics, tips and techniques to teach practical skills that can be used both inside and outside the classroom: time management, organization, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 The Right Preparation for the Best Results

 Passing a test or exam is one thing, but there’s more to success in school than grades alone.
-That’s why our study skills experts in the Charlotte region ensure the bigger picture is accounted for.
-Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
+This is why our study skills tutors in the Charlotte region take a look at the larger picture.
+Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
 This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.

 - Time management competencies for efficiently managing schedules and coursework.